Laravel Permissions with Spatie, Practical Guide: Authorization with Roles, Installation

 • Create post.

-• Update post (only yours).
+• Update post (only their own).

-• Delete post (only yours).
+• Delete post (only their own).

-• Detail/list post.
+• Detail/List post.

 For categories in an editor role: